In SketchUp, you can correct mistakes with the Undo command or the Eraser.

-- If you select a detailed facade to copy it with the Move tool but accidentally stretch it instead, do not mourn the loss of your detailed selection.
-Undo can rectify the problem instantly.
+- If you select a detailed facade to copy it with the Move tool but accidentally stretch it instead, you haven't lost your detailed selection because Undo can rectify the problem instantly.

 To Undo, select Edit > Undo Whatever You Just Did from the menu bar, as shown in the figure.
 The official keyboard shortcut for Undo is Alt+Backspace.
-However, Ctrl+Z (Microsoft Windows) or Command+Z (Mac OS X), which is the Undo keyboard shortcut in many programs, also works.
+However, Ctrl+Z (Microsoft Windows) or Command+Z (macOS), which is the Undo keyboard shortcut in many programs, also works.

 After you undo an action, you can redo it by selecting Edit > Redo from the menu bar.

 The Eraser deletes selected geometry.
 With the Eraser, you can remove geometry no matter when you created it.
 The Eraser also enables you to manipulate your geometry by strategically removing lines or faces.

 You find the Eraser () tucked into a few different areas of the SketchUp interface:

 - Getting Started toolbar

 - Principal toolbar

 - Erase command on a context menu

 Here are the ways you can use the Eraser: